ADHD

 girl looking up

-• The Inattentive Type causes people to have a hard time focusing or concentrating.
+• The Inattentive Presentation primarily involves having a hard time focusing or concentrating.

-• The Hyperactive/Impulsive Type causes people to feel restless and sometimes to do things without thinking them through.
+• The Hyperactive/Impulsive Presentation primarily involves feeling restless and sometimes doing things without thinking them through (i.e., impulsivity).

-• The Combined Type causes problems with both attention and hyperactivity/impulsivity.
+• The Combined Presentation indicates someone is struggling with both attention and hyperactivity/impulsivity issues.

 ADHD is fairly common.
-According to the Center for Disease Control (CDC), 9.4% of all school aged children have ADHD.
+According to the Center for Disease Control (CDC), 9.4% of all school-aged children have ADHD.
 It’s usually diagnosed in childhood, but can sometimes go unnoticed until the teen years or adulthood.
-Boys are more likely than girls to be diagnosed with ADHD.
+Boys are more likely than girls to be diagnosed with ADHD due to attention to hyperactivity and impulsivity symptoms in boys.

 ADHD often runs in families.
 It is common for someone with ADHD to have a parent who also has ADHD, although their parent may never have been diagnosed.